 A time tracking tool is built in, available to both the individual working on a particular task and whoever is managing the project as a whole.
 Like those found in other project management tools, it's not a replacement for a dedicated time tracking system but easily handles most basic requirements.

-The interface is functional, and while it could do with a bit of a visual refresh, is fine for the job.
-The free plan is generous with the number of projects you can create — it's unlimited — but has restrictions on the number of users and available features.
+The interface is functional, and while it could do with a bit of a visual refresh, it is fine for the job.
+The free plan offers task management, interactive boards and spreadsheets, an account-wide work schedule tool, cloud integrations (Google Drive, OneBox, Box, OneDrive), and two gigabytes of total storage space for unlimited users.

-Paid plans are a bit more expensive than some of the competition, starting around $9.80/month per user, but open up all of the software's options.
+Paid plans are a bit more expensive than some of the competition but open up all of the software's options, starting with shareable dashboards, interactive Gantt charts, and productivity integrations like MS Projects at the Professional tier ($9.80 per month per user); and adding custom workflows, real-time reports, time tracking, salesforce integration, and five gigabytes of storage per user at the Business tier ($24.80 per month per user).
 Wrike is available on the Web, along with iOS and Android app versions.

-A veteran of the project management world, Basecamp has been around for over a decade and has built a large, loyal customer base during that time.
+A veteran of the project management world, Basecamp was launched in 2004 and has built a customer base of 3.5 million users.

 The software makes much of its ability to replace several other paid monthly services, from Slack to Dropbox.
 While it's not always a complete replacement, the software does take many of the features of those tools and rolls them all into one system.
 Scheduling and calendars, real-time chat, private messaging, file storage, and more are included.